espressif/arduino-esp32/libraries/BluetoothSerial/README.md

 The usage of SSP provides a secure connection.
 This option is demonstrated in the example `SerialToSerialBT_SSP``](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBT_SSP/SerialToSerialBT_SSP.ino)

 The Secure Simple Pairing is enabled by calling method `enableSSP` which has two variants - one is backward compatible without parameter `enableSSP()` and second with parameters `enableSSP(bool inputCapability, bool outputCapability)`.
-Alternatively, the SSP can be disabled by `disableSSP()`
+Similarly, the SSP can be disabled by calling `disableSSP()`.

 Both options must be called before `begin()` or if it is called after `begin()` the driver needs to be restarted (call `end()` followed by `begin()`) in order to take in effect enabling or disabling the SSP.